-Thanksgiving Day 2018: Thanksgiving Dinner Prayer Examples.
-This year Thanksgiving Day 2018 will be celebrated on Thursday, November 22 in USA.
-Thanksgiving is one of the most widely celebrated holidays in American culture; and while the meaning is in the name, there are actually many people who do not know what it truly means to give thanks.
+Thanksgiving Dinner Prayer Examples.
+Thanksgiving Day 2023 is celebrated this year on Thursday, November 23, in the USA.
+Thanksgiving is one of the most widely celebrated holidays in American culture, and while the meaning is in the name, many people do not know what it truly means to give thanks.

-Thanksgiving is about more than having an extravagant feast or watching football or keeping up a family tradition.
-Thanksgiving is about giving glory and praise to the one who is responsible for the many blessings in our lives – God.
+Thanksgiving is more than having an extravagant feast, watching football, or keeping up a family tradition.
+Thanksgiving is about giving glory and praise to the one responsible for the many blessings in our lives – God.

-And so, the most important part of the day is not turkey or pumpkin pie or even family; it’s prayer.
-So what makes prayer so important?
+So, the most crucial element of this day is the prayer, not turkey or pumpkin pie.
+So, what makes prayer so important?
 And what things should you include in your Thanksgiving dinner prayer?

-There are many things to be thankful on Thanksgiving Day:
+There are many things to be thankful for on Thanksgiving Day: